Louisiana Office of Student Financial Assistance

 • a full-time employee of the state of Louisiana or unit of local government (including tribal government) who prosecutes criminal or juvenile delinquency cases at the state or unit of local government level, including supervision, education, or training of other persons prosecuting such cases (Prosecutors who are employees of the federal government are not eligible), or

-• a full-time employee of the state of Louisiana or unit of local government (including tribal government) who provides legal representation to indigent persons in criminal or juvenile delinquency cases including supervision, education or training of other persons providing such representation, or
+• a full-time employee of the state of Louisiana or unit of local government (including tribal government) who provides legal representation to indigent persons in criminal or juvenile delinquency cases including supervision, education, or training of other persons providing such representation, or

-• a full-time employee of a nonprofit organization operating under a contract with Louisiana or unit of local government who devotes substantially all of the employee’s full-time employment to providing legal representation to indigent persons in criminal or juvenile cases including supervision, education, or training of other persons providing such representation, or
+• a full-time employee of a nonprofit organization operating under a contract with Louisiana or a unit of local government who devotes substantially all the employee’s full-time employment to providing legal representation to indigent persons in criminal or juvenile cases including supervision, education, or training of other persons providing such representation, or

 • Not be in default on any federal student loans.

-• State and federal public defenders and state prosecutors employed in Louisiana must have been employed a minimum of one year in a qualifying position as of December 31, 2023.
+• State and federal public defenders and state prosecutors employed in Louisiana must have been employed a minimum of one year in a qualifying position as of December 31, 2024.
 If awarded, they must agree to remain employed as a full-time prosecutor or public defender for a minimum of three years following receipt of the award.

 • Contract employees are not eligible to participate in the John R. Justice Program.